$700,000 FCLF financing

 6,000 square-foot building to include grocery store, health center, and community meeting space

 “Evans Center is grateful for FCLF’s partnership on this economic development project.
-Area residents are filled with hope and excitement, envisioning bins filled with healthy foods, healthcare services through the clinic, and exchanges among neighbors as they support their community.” – Lynn Brockwell-Carey, Executive Director, Brevard Neighborhood Development Coalition
+Area residents are filled with hope and excitement, envisioning bins filled with healthy foods, healthcare services through the clinic, and exchanges among neighbors as they support their community.” – Lynn Brockwell-Carey, Executive Director, Neighbor Up Brevard

 In a Brevard County neighborhood, the Evans Supermarket once thrived and served residents of both northeast Palm Bay and south Melbourne.
 Mr. Evans gave the community a safe, attractive place to buy healthy foods, offered employment to local residents, and became an important community gathering spot.
 After Mr. Evans’ death, the building saw a decline and became an eyesore.
 Demolished by the city in 2012, the land was purchased by Evans Center in 2016.

-The Evans Center, located in a USDA-designated Food Desert, is being developed by Evans Center, Inc., a subsidiary of Brevard Neighborhood Development Coalition (BNDC) on the site of the former Evans Supermarket.
+The Evans Center, located in a USDA-designated Food Desert, is being developed by Evans Center, Inc., a subsidiary of Neighbor Up Brevard (formerly Brevard Neighborhood Development Coalition, BNDC) on the site of the former Evans Supermarket.
 The new 6,000-sq ft multi-purpose facility, scheduled to open in 2018, will house a grocery store with fresh produce and meats, a Federally Qualified Health Center operated by Brevard Health Alliance, and a community room to be used for job training, health and wellness education, and other needs.
 The purpose of the new building was identified by area residents through surveys, which confirmed the needs in the community for:

 - access to fresh food,